amosavian/LocaleManager/README.md

 ```

-### Formatted strings
+### Formatted strings (Swift only)

 Using `NSLocalizedString()` method you can fetch localized string from `Localizable.strings` file.
 In case the returned string is a formattable text, you can fill placeholders easily:

 ```swift
 let completed = 10